VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 5/README.md

    MyModel.Setup();
 ```

-* Add drawing codes for the TRACK in drawScene function, add it after draw sphere
+* Add drawing codes for the Model in drawScene function, add it after draw sphere

 ```C++
    // Draw my Model